Debugging State Machines During Execution

 Overview

-You will only be able to fully follow along in this tutorial if you acquired Behavior Execution Engine as part of STK Enterprise.
+You will only be able to fully follow along in this tutorial if you acquired Behavior Execution Engine as part of the STK Enterprise application.

-Similarly to Logging and Debugging, a big part of integrating STK and SysML together is understanding how the SysML behaviors are affecting the behaviors of objects inside the STK Scenario.
-Being able to pause a SysML model execution at critical decision points as it modifies the STK Objects and settings allows you to see how all the systems and sub-systems are interacting.
-While STK provides a time-dynamic 3D view of what is going on in the system environment, the state machines show details of the interactions with sub-systems that are not displayed directly in STK.
+Similar to Logging and Debugging, a big part of integrating the Ansys Systems Tool Kit® (STK®) application and SysML together is understanding how the SysML behaviors are affecting the behaviors of objects inside the STK scenario.
+Being able to pause a SysML model execution at critical decision points as it modifies the STK objects and settings enables you to see how all the systems and subsystems are interacting.
+While the STK application provides a time-dynamic 3D view of what is going on in the system environment, the state machines show details of the interactions with subsystems that are not displayed directly in the application.
 This also provides an avenue to show the interaction between systems represented in different tools.
-While this example focuses on STK, the systems represented in SysML may be using many different tools to represent all the systems, sub-systems, and components.
+While this example focuses on the STK application, the systems represented in SysML may be using many different tools to represent all the systems, subsystems, and components.
 Seeing the behaviors will help provide a cohesive picture across all the tools.

 This section covers the following concepts: